AlgoMaster Logo

 Intuition

-Here is the idea.
-Sort all characters by their frequency in descending order.
-Then fill them into the result array at even indices first (0, 2, 4, ...), and once those are full, continue at odd indices (1, 3, 5, ...).
-Since we process characters from most frequent to least frequent, the dominant character gets placed at even positions where no two are adjacent.
-The remaining characters fill in the gaps.
+Sort all characters by frequency in descending order, then fill them into a result array at even indices first (0, 2, 4, ...).
+Once the even indices run out, continue at odd indices (1, 3, 5, ...).
+Two characters written consecutively in this order land at positions that differ by 2 (or by 1 only at the even-to-odd wrap), so identical copies never end up adjacent.
+Processing from most frequent to least frequent puts the dominant character into the well-separated even positions, and the remaining characters fill the gaps.

-Before doing any of this, we check the impossibility condition: if any character appears more than (n + 1) / 2 times, return "".
+Before filling, check the impossibility condition: if any character appears more than (n + 1) / 2 times, return "".

 Algorithm